Things that may be of interest

 Parking and driving to your plot

 There is a tarmac car park and grass access paths to the plots.
 Vehicle access to the grass paths is restricted by removable wooden bollards to discourage people from driving down the paths unnecessarily.
-Contact the BDAA for the key if you need to take a trailer load of manure, for example, to your plot.
+Contact the Town Council for the key if they are padlocked and you need to take a trailer load of manure, for example, to your plot.

 Brace Dein allotments were new for the 2010 growing season.
 Previously the land was mainly pasture.